 - a feasibility study for a shared path from Margate to Huntingfield

-- shoulders widened and sealed to a consistent standard
+- shoulders widened and sealed to a consistent standard of 1.5 metres

 - pedestrian and cycling bridge at North West Bay River

 - better access to bus stops for people riding

 Consultation is underway on this project, which must include provision for cycling needs at the interesection as it is part of the popular Commando loop ride.

 The Lyell is a popular leg for cycling tourists taking in the west coast.
 Shoulder sealing is being done to improve safety for motor vehicles but it will improve space available for comfortable riding.

 Options are being worked on to add a fifth lane to the Southern Outlet for buses and emergency services.
 Consultation happened in 2018 but not mention was made of adding a cycling option to the outlet.